Dr Richard Hayton

 My research interests are focused on British party politics, ideologies and leadership, and a number of related themes.

-I have published extensively on Conservative politics, and edited special issues of the journals Parliamentary Affairs on the politics of Coalition, and British Politics on the fate of Conservative Modernisation.
-On Conservative politics more widely, my book on the party in opposition has been positively received by reviewers in outlets including the Australian Journal of Political Science, Contemporary British History, the London Review of Books, the LSE Review of Books, Political Studies Review, and the Times Higher Education Supplement.
+I have published extensively on Conservative politics, for example my recent papers on Conservative Party statecraft in Parliamentary Affairs and Political Quarterly.
+In times past, I edited special issues of the journals Parliamentary Affairs on the politics of Coalition, and British Politics on the fate of Conservative Modernisation, and wrote a book on the party in opposition.

 Professional memberships